Why should we choose you to photograph our wedding?

 Always in very smart dark suits, black tie or morning suits by request depending on your dress code.
 I like to blend in on the day, and look as smart as the rest of your guests.
 I promise you will not see me with an open-necked shirt or without a jacket on the day if it's below 30c!

 I am accustomed to working in the most difficult lighting conditions.
 The churches provide a fantastic backdrop inside for group pictures, as do many of the reception venues I attend.
 Often interiors of old buildings appear quite dark; I use a method of lighting that enables me to keep both foreground and background crystal clear.
 I use the architectural features of the building as the principal backdrop.
 Even in the simplest of venues, stunning window light portraits can be achieved with dramatic effects.

 How do you cope in harsh sunny conditions?

 You’ll notice in my photographs that all of my pictures are crystal clear without unflattering shadows.
 Many photographers will struggle in these difficult conditions; I use a combination of softening the harsh sunlight with the help of diffusion screens and precision fill-in lighting to remove shadows.
-If you look closely at my work, you’ll notice there are no deep shadows under hats or across faces, and you can clearly see everyone’s eyes in all of my pictures, even in the sunniest of conditions.
+If you look closely at my work, you’ll notice there are no deep shadows under hats or across faces, even in the sunniest of conditions.
 Before and after examples can be seen at my studio.